 Monday, February 25, 2013

-Most reptiles lay eggs (oviparous), though some species may bear live young (viviparous), or bear live young from eggs brood within the body (ovoviviparous).
+Most reptiles lay eggs (oviparous), though some species may bear live young (viviparous), or bear live young from eggs brooded within the body (ovoviviparous).
+The eggs of reptiles have tougher shells and are better protected from the external environment compared to the eggs produced by amphibians and fish.

 Here are some of the reptiles that I have seen in Singapore: